 Ghostly Tours of Ham House

 Daily visitors to Ham House can take advantage of a range of special interest tours free with the price of admission.
-Architecture tours of the exterior of the property are available daily as are Garden History tours.
-Kitchen Garden tours are offered on Wednesdays.
-Most tours are run midday to early afternoon.
+Architecture tours of the exterior of the property are available daily as are Garden tours.
+Kitchen Garden tours are also available.
 Check at reception for times and meeting places for the tour you are interested in when you arrive.